google/sbom-conformance/README.md

 # sbom-conformance

 A tool to check the conformance of SBOMs to specifications.
-A checker for the NTIA Minimum Elements Specification and SPDX v2.3 requirements is provided with the library.
+A checker for the NTIA Minimum Elements Specification, SPDX v2.3 requirements, and the Google style guide is provided with the library.

-> [!NOTE]
-> This library also contains a checker for the Google Style Guide, but it is not yet ready for use.

 > [!NOTE]
 > This library only supports SPDX v2.3 and JSON encoded SBOMs.